Amos Rex art museum, Helsinki

 The 1936 Lasipalatsi building and the Bio Rex cinema (on the right); photo © Tuomas Uusheimo.

 The installation “Massless” by teamLab at the Amox Rex museum, 2018-2019; photo © Tuomas Uusheimo.

 Collection and exhibitions

-Originally dedicated to Finnish and Swedish art of the 19th century and 20th century, the museum is now also focused on international contemporary art.
+Originally dedicated to Finnish and Swedish art of the 19th century and 20th centuries, the museum is now also focused on international contemporary art.